Reducing the instability of an optical lattice clock using multiple atomic ensembles: Potential systematics associated with multiple-ensemble protocols

 \subsection{Magnetic field gradient}

-In this work we employ a magnetic field gradient to introduce the $\pi/2$ phase shift between the ensemble pairs, which is on the order of 20 mG/cm depending on the interrogation time $T$ and magnetic moment of clock transition.
-The first-order Zeeman shift is typically cancelled out by averaging between opposite spin states.
-While the magnetic field gradient itself contributes to the second-order Zeeman shift as well as potential tensor Stark shifts due to spatially varying B-field vectors, across a single atom ensemble over a finite extent of about hundreds of microns, it can, in principle, be averaged and cancelled out by performing spatially-resolved read-out with the use of high-resolution imaging, as was demonstrated in Refs.~\cite{bothwell_resolving_2022,campbell_2017,marti_2018}.
-Besides, with the atom-laser coherence times approaching second-scale afforded by the state-of-the-art LO, a smaller magnetic field gradient and a magnetically less sensitivity clock transition can be used to generate the $\pi/2$ phase shift for quadrature Ramsey spectroscopy.
-For example, with the $5/2-3/2$ transition, which has a magnetic field sensitivity of $-22.4$ Hz/G, only a B field gradient of 3~mG/cm is needed at $T=3$ s interrogation time for a pair of ensembles separated by 1 mm~\cite{bothwell_resolving_2022}.
+In this work we employ a magnetic field gradient to introduce a $\pi/2$ differential phase shift between the ensemble pairs, which is on the order of 20 mG/cm depending on the interrogation time $T$ and magnetic moment of clock transition being used.
+Under a bias magnetic field of $\sim5.5$ G, the magnitude of first-order Zeeman shift is about 3.1 kHz for the $\ket{e, 7/2}\rightarrow\ket{g, 5/2}$ transition, and is about 1.87 kHz for the $\ket{e, 3/2}\rightarrow\ket{g, 1/2}$ transition.
+While the first-order Zeeman shift is typically cancelled out by averaging transitions between opposite spin states, to support sufficient suppression the magnetic field needs to be stable within $\pm$0.1 mG between experimental cycles for a coherence time of 100 ms, estimated using 10\% of the Fourier-limited linewidth.

+The addition of a magnetic field gradient also contributes to the second-order Zeeman shift as well as potential differential tensor Stark shifts due to spatially varying B-field vectors across the lattice axis.
+As pointed out in Appendix~\ref{Appendix:DifferentialPhaseShift}, we found a fractional frequency gradient of $-1.2(2)\times10^{-18}$/cm at our operational depth of 15~$E_{\rm rec}$.
+In future work, we plan to mitigate this effect by employing a more uniform linear gradient through the addition of Golay coils~\cite{Golay_coils_1958}, requiring an upgrade to our experimental apparatus that is currently underway.

+For optical lattice clocks with higher quality LOs that enable coherence times approaching second-scale, a smaller magnetic field gradient and a magnetically less sensitivity clock transition can be used to generate the $\pi/2$ differential phase shift for quadrature Ramsey spectroscopy.
+For example, with the $5/2-3/2$ transition, which has a magnetic field sensitivity of $-22.4$ Hz/G, only a magnetic field gradient of 3~mG/cm is needed at $T=3$ s interrogation time for a pair of ensembles separated by 1 mm~\cite{bothwell_resolving_2022}.
+In addition, spatially-resolved read-out can be carried out with high-resolution imaging to better characterize the gradient, as was demonstrated in Refs.~\cite{bothwell_resolving_2022,campbell_2017,marti_2018}, which can then be used to account for and subtract off the inhomogeneous shifts arising from the gradient.